-- 1. Application for change of sector of SEZ (Form C3) - 2.
-Application for addition of land in notified SEZ (Form C4) - 3.
-Application for deletion of land in notified SEZ (Form C5) - 4.
-Application for De-notification of Notified SEZ (Form C6) - 5.
-Application for Form I for CST Exemption
+- 1. Application for change of sector of SEZ (Form C3). - 2.
+Application for addition of land in notified SEZ (Form C4). - 3.
+Application for deletion of land in notified SEZ (Form C5). - 4.
+Application for De-notification of Notified SEZ (Form C6). - 5.
+Application for Form I for CST Exemption (this now subsumed into GST and supplies to SEZs are zero rated under IGST Act, 2017).

-1 Refer-http://sezindia.nic.in/writereaddata/GeneralNotifications/Digitazation% 20of%20application.pdf
+Refer-http://sezindia.nic.in/writereaddata/GeneralNotifications/Digitazation% 20of%20application.pdf

-- 6. Application to lease out space for canteen facilities, etc, in processing area - 7.
-Application for approval of list of materials and Services to carry on authorised operation in SEZ - 8.
+- 6. Application to lease out space for canteen facilities, etc, in processing area. - 7.
+Application for approval of list of materials and services to carry on authorised operation in SEZ. - 8.
 Receipt and examination of the proposal by DC Office for setting up of SEZ, Processing the proposal along with site inspection report to DOC for consideration by Board of Approval (BoA).